Spider-Man (2002 film): Critical response

+Music critic Christian Clemmensen of Filmtracks described Danny Elfman's score as "a colorful work with streaking flashes of acoustics, electronics, and choir" which has "all the basic ingredients of a strong superhero score".
+He felt the musical theme for the character Spider-Man provides a "satisfying identity", but the theme for Norman Osborn / Green Goblin fails to be memorable, although it effectively expresses the character's insanity.
+Neil Shurley of AllMusic called Elfman's score "intricate, propulsive music" which delivers a "richly detailed soundscape".
+He said the score was perfect for the film.

 Entertainment Weekly put the upside-down kiss on its 2009 list of the best pop culture creations of the decade, saying: "There's a fine line between romantic and corny.
-And the rain-soaked smooch between Spider-Man and Mary Jane from 2002 tap-dances right on that line.
+And the rain-soaked smooch ... tap-dances right on that line.
 The reason it works?
 Even if she suspects he's Peter Parker, she doesn't try to find out.
 And that's sexy."
 In 2008, Empire magazine ranked Spider-Man 437th on its list of the 500 best films of all time.

 Accolades

-The film won several awards ranging from Teen Choice Awards to the Saturn Awards, and was also nominated for two Academy Awards for Best Visual Effects and Best Sound (Kevin O'Connell, Greg P. Russell and Ed Novick), but lost to The Lord of the Rings: The Two Towers and Chicago, respectively.
-While only Danny Elfman brought home a Saturn Award, Raimi, Maguire, and Dunst were all nominated for their respective positions.
-It also took home the People's Choice Award for "Favorite Motion Picture."
-The film was nominated for Favorite Movie at the Nickelodeon Kids' Choice Awards, but lost to Austin Powers in Goldmember.

-The upside down kissing scene won Best Kiss at the MTV Movie & TV Awards in 2003.
+Spider-Man won various awards, and was nominated for Best Visual Effects and Best Sound at the 75th Academy Awards.
+Raimi, Maguire, Dunst and Elfman were all nominated for Saturn Awards, with Elfman winning for his musical score.
+Spider-Man won the People's Choice Award for "Favorite Motion Picture", and was nominated for Favorite Movie at the Nickelodeon Kids' Choice Awards.
+The upside-down kiss scene won Best Kiss at the 2003 MTV Movie Awards.